 1% annual chance flood zone with base flood elevations determined

 Zone AE is the most common high-risk flood zone designation.
-Properties in Zone AE have a 1% chance of flooding in any given year, which translates to a 26% chance of flooding over a 30-year mortgage.
+FEMA classifies these areas as having a 1% annual chance of flooding (the "100-year floodplain"), which translates to a 26% chance of flooding over a 30-year mortgage.
+However, many flood experts note that climate change is increasing flood frequency faster than FEMA maps are updated, so actual risk in many AE zones now exceeds the 1% threshold.

 FEMA determines Base Flood Elevations (BFEs) for Zone AE areas, which indicate the height floodwaters are expected to reach during a 100-year flood event.
 These BFEs are critical for determining building requirements and insurance rates.